daniel-furman/ensemble-climate-projections/README.md

 ## Assessing Climate Change Impacts on *Xantusia vigilis* lizards and their Joshua tree habitats with Ensemble Species Distribution Models

 *What can we learn about jointly projecting range models of symbiotic species to future climates?
-Will climate change decrease geographic overlap between two iconic Mojave species?*
+How will climate change impact geographic overlap between Mojave Desert species?*

 ---